Powerlearnproject/se-assignment-day-2-git-and-github-PhilipNduati254/README.md

 Disaster Recovery:
 In case of data loss or corruption, version control systems allow you to recover previous versions of your project.
 Collaboration:
-Version control enables multiple team members to work on the same project without overwriting each other’s changes, ensuring a smooth and efficient workflow3.
+Version control enables multiple team members to work on the same project without overwriting each other’s changes, ensuring a smooth and efficient workflow.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 Key Steps to Set Up a New Repository on GitHub
 Sign In to GitHub: